19cshort/CSC4350As1/README.md

 The client can get the Port used to make the connection to the server The client can get the timedelay from both client to server and server back to client

+The server now sends response codes back with the requested data It also now logs each request, whether valid or invalid, in a txt file The logs are formatted as follows: datetime method responseCode (ex.
+2022-09-19 15:23:19.792500	PORT	OK)

 Instruction for execution and command line flags:
 I ran both of these on python version 3.9.4
 I opened an IDLE for each of the files and opened them from the IDLE